Meijer: 1990s expansions

 The first Meijer location in Northwest Indiana opened in Michigan City in August 1997.
-The location in Merrillville, Indiana, opened in August 1998, was Meijer's first in the Chicago metropolitan area, followed in August 1999 by a store in Bolingbrook, the first in the Illinois suburbs of Chicago.
+The location in Merrillville, Indiana, opened in August 1998, was Meijer's first in the Chicago metropolitan area.
+This was followed by two more Indiana Meijer stores in Highland and Jeffersonville in April 1999, the latter of which was the first in Southern Indiana.
+In August 1999, Meijer opened its first store in the Illinois suburbs of Chicago on Weber Road in Bolingbrook.
 A year later in 2000, three additional Illinois Meijer locations opened in Aurora, St. Charles, and Springfield.

 2000s corporate restructuring

 With the increasing dominance of Walmart throughout the country during the 1990s and up to the present, Meijer is facing the effects of an intensely competitive retail industry.
 In late 2003 the company laid off 350 people from the corporate offices, distribution centers and field offices; a few months later, in January 2004, Meijer laid off 1,896 employees and managerial staff, leading to speculation that the company was losing profitability and market share.
 A marketing professor, Dr. Ben Rudolph of Grand Valley State University near Meijer's corporate headquarters, lambasted this move, saying they "apparently blinked" and that Meijer's "decision was driven by panic".
 Continuing cutbacks in 2006, the company outsourced 81 information technology positions to India.

 In 2003, the company announced that all new Meijer stores would feature an entirely new format and company image, complete with a new logo intended to make the Meijer stores seem "friendly" and inviting.
 The company hired DeVito/Verdi that April to produce advertisements, and retained Rockwell Group to redesign the existing stores and establish a design for new stores.
 The "new theatrics" for the then-71-year-old company originally started as a "new product introduction program" until David Rockwell talked Hank and Fred Meijer into further changes.
 Rockwell told the Meijers the new introduction program would "work only if it was part of a new overall creative foundation based on a fresher, younger approach, encompassing architecture, interior design and graphic design".
 In 2005, despite cutbacks, Meijer embarked on an expansion plan to increase its number of stores in Illinois, Michigan and Ohio.

 In May 2007, the first LEED-certified Meijer store opened, at Fairlane Green in Allen Park, Michigan.

 In July 2007, Meijer announced to the Michigan press it would be "restructuring" its Team Leader management positions in all 181 stores, stating layoffs would be "minimal" and necessary "to handle more sophisticated products such as flat-screen TVs and high-priced wines".
 Their spokesperson also said the changes were "not about a labor reduction", but fitting people into the right roles.
 No corporate staff or hourly workers were directly affected.
 In August 2007, the store announced they were cutting about 500 managers (12% of existing management staff).
 The 500 were given severance packages, while other managers were transferred to other stores or "reassigned to different positions".